-- Students in DGS PREP have specific sections to register for in 124, 128, 173, 225 & 233.
-All non-PREP students must register for the regular sections, no exceptions.
+- Students in CS majors have specific sections to register for in CS 124, 128, 173, 225, & 233.
+All other students must register for the non-major sections, no exceptions.

 - For CS students to register for a CS 397 Individual Study, CS 497 Team Project or CS 499 Senior Thesis go to the following link and complete the form after speaking with faculty: https://my.cs.illinois.edu/IndStudy.

 - CS 400-level courses (unless otherwise listed) If the course is cross-listed with another department the CS Section will be restricted to students in CS programs and the cross-listed section to those within the other department, until restrictions are lifted.

 - Grad-level courses for undergrads: If the course has both a 3- & 4-hour sections, 4-hour sections are generally restricted to graduate-level students.
 Any undergraduate wanting the graduate-level 4-hour section or a 500-level course must receive approval from the instructor and department.
 To obtain this, students complete the following petition Undergrad Application for Access to CS Grad Sections: https://my.cs.illinois.edu/ugpetitions/.
 To be fully approved to register a graduate course or section, students need approval from the course instructor and from the CS department.
-Because graduate students often register later, the CS department will not begin reviewing submitted requests until 3 weeks prior to the start of the semester.
+Because graduate students often register later, the CS department will not begin reviewing submitted requests until 3 weeks prior to the start of the semester, at the earliest.
 Requests should be submitted the Thursday before classes begin and anything after will be subject to delays and possibly a late course change (add/drop) form.
-You must complete the petition for any consideration into a grad level course.
+You must complete the petition for any consideration into a grad level CS course.
 If the course has an undergraduate section you must have a seat in the undergrad section until the department reviews the requests.
 If the course is filled with graduate students and the course sections appear "Closed," the class is full to capacity and we cannot add more students.
 Instructor approval does not guarantee department approval.
-If you are requesting access to a graduate section of a summer course, please email instructor approval directly to email@example.com before the start of the summer term for full consideration.
+If you are requesting access to a graduate section of a summer course, please email instructor approval directly to firstname.lastname@example.org before the start of the summer term for full consideration.